ruusey/JRelay/README.md

 ## Project Structure
 **JRelay** is structured to allow the user acess to their plugins, game XML, packet structures and fields all contained within the install directory of **JRelay**. **JRelay** is built using basic Java socket IO to communicate with the Remote RotMG servers and your Local Client.
 The JRelayGUI can be run by simply **double clicking JRelay.jar.** For windows users, it is wise to create a batch program to execute JRelay.

+## Windows Users:
 Please feel free to use the following pre-written batch script as well as add your own custom JVM arguments:
 ```
 `java -jar /path/to/JRelay.jar`
 `pause`
 ```
-For Windows Users the batch script can be executed from any location so long as the location of `JRelay.jar`
+For Windows Users the batch script can be executed from any location so long as the location of `JRelay.jar` is correct in terms of its absolute or relative path.

+## Mac/Solaris/UNIX/Linux Users:
+After confirming you have **Java 1.8+** installed on your machine you should have no issues simply executing `JRelay.jar`, you may however create shorcuts or other execution scripts for you specific environment depending on your needs